Hyphaeic/HPL/README.md

 ## What This Is

-HPL-1.0 is Apache 2.0 with a legal landmine.
+HPL-1.0 is Apache 2.0 with a legal trojan horse.
 It's an experiment in using open source licensing as a weapon against surveillance capitalism and information suppression—designed to create latent legal exposure for entities that hoover up open source code without reading the fine print.

 For small teams, indie devs, open hardware projects, and researchers, it should function like a more protective Apache 2.0.
-For Big Tech platforms with opaque content moderation, surveillance companies, data brokers, and their enablers, it's intended to be radioactive: code that compliance teams flag as high-risk, and that creates real legal exposure if they use it anyway.
+For Big Tech platforms with opaque content moderation, surveillance companies, data brokers, and their enablers, it's intended to be radioactive and brutal: code that compliance teams flag as high-risk, and that creates real legal exposure if they use it anyway.

 Whether all of this actually works in court remains to be seen.
 What follows is the theory.
+HPL is designed to be a legal landmine.

 ---